A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning

+Translation-based EA techniques are compared against TransE, a pure KG embedding technique. \ul{MultiKE and AttrE have higher link prediction accuracy than TransE while the others do not}. {This is because MultiKE and AttrE make great use of various types of information including attribute triples as input features, which improve the quality of KG embeddings.}

+GNN-based EA techniques are compared against GCN, a pure KG embedding technique. \ul{All of the GNN-based techniques have lower node classification accuracy than GCN}; the best one is NMN (about 2\% lower than GCN).
+The techniques that use attribute triples achieve better accuracy than those that do not.

+\ul{In summary, the KG embeddings obtained from EA techniques may have slightly better or worse performance in downstream tasks depending on the paradigm of KG structure embeddings,} details provided in previous paragraphs.}

-\textbf{Experiment 1 results: the effect of seed entity alignments}.
-Table~\ref{table-exp-1-results} shows the hits@N of each technique with different seed entity alignments proportions.
+\eat{ \textbf{Experiment 1 results: the effect of seed entity alignments}.
+Table~\ref{table-exp-1-results} shows the hits@k of each technique with different seed entity alignments proportions.
 We observe that all the techniques perform better as the size of seed entity alignments increases, which is as expected since more seeds provide more supervision.